 How to measure the quality and efficacy of mental health treatments, whether it’s psychotherapy, antidepressants, or other types of care, has been a question mark in the mental health industry for decades…

 Evolutionary Psychologist, Dr. Markus J. Rantala Explains Why We Get Depressed

 Why do we get depressed?
 And why has depression increased dramatically in the past decades?
 In this video, evolutionary psychologist double-doctorate Markus J. Rantala, explains his view on the topic.

-Dr. Shebani Sethi Dalai demystifies the complex ways our food intake and metabolic state impacts how we feel, and offers tangible suggestions for brain-healthy diet patterns.
+Dr. Shebani Sethi demystifies the complex ways our food intake and metabolic state impacts how we feel, and offers tangible suggestions for brain-healthy diet patterns.